AnthonyRansom/Election_Analysis/README.md

 candidate results and details about the voter turnout in each county.

-The Election audit will need to provide a summary regarding the votes per candidate along with providing a result with the winning candidate but also provide an analysis on votes provided by each county including thhe following:
+The Election audit will need to provide a summary regarding the votes per candidate along with providing a result of the winning candidate but also provide an analysis on votes provided by each county including thhe following:
  - The total number of votes for each county
  - The county with the highest number of votes
- - The percentage of votes for each county out of the total count
+ - The percentage of votes each county received out of the total votes for the state

 ## Election Audit Results
 After reviewing the [analysis of the election data](/analysis/election_analysis.txt) the following outcomes have been determined: